ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     elastic-blast delete --cfg BDQA.ini --loglevel DEBUG

-The delete command will take a few minutes to run as it needs to manage multiple cloud resources.
+The :ref:`delete` command will take a few minutes to run as it needs to manage multiple cloud resources.

 After the ``elastic-blast delete`` command returns, you may verify that your cloud resources have been deleted by running the command below.
 The command requires that you have set ``${YOUR_RESULTS_BUCKET}``.